Efficient Simulation of Sparse Graphs of Point Processes: Hawkes evaluation

 \subsection{Complexities of both algorithms}

 If $A$ (the number of breakpoints to describe the interaction functions $h_{j\to i}$) and $S$ (the support of the $h_{j\to i}$'s) are true constants, assumed to be of order $1$ in the sequel, the size of the different schedulers that are used in the previous algorithms are most of the time random and changing step after step.
-They depend in particular on the number of points of node $j$ appearing in the interaction range that is $N_j([t-S, t))$.
-To evaluate further the order of such a random quantity, we know that a stationary Hawkes process has a mean intensity $m=(m_1,...,m_M)^T$ (see \cite{meanInt}):
+They depend in particular on the number of points of $N_j$ appearing in the interaction range that is $N_j([t-S, t))$.
+To evaluate further the order of such a random quantity, we know that a stationary Hawkes process has a mean intensity vector $m=(m_1,...,m_M)^T$ (see \cite{daley}):

 with $\nu=(\nu_1,...,\nu_M)^T$, $I_M$ the identity matrix of size $M$ and $H=(\int_0^{+\infty} h_{j\to i}(x) \dd x)_{i,j=1,...,M}$.
-Note that the non explosivity of a linear Hawkes process is equivalent to a spectral radius of $H$ strictly less than $1$.
-In this case, the non explosive Hawkes process, with no points before time $0$, has always less points than the stationary version.
+Note that the linear Hawkes process is explosive when the spectral radius of $H$ is strictly larger than $1$ (we refer the reader to~\cite{bremaudStability} and~\cite{mastromatteo} for demonstrations even in the non-linear cases).
+When the spectral radius is strictly less than $1$, the non explosive Hawkes process, with no points before time $0$, has always less points than the stationary version.
 Therefore,

 with $m_j$ given by Equation \eqref{stat}.

 Moreover, the local independence graph for Hawkes process is completely equivalent to the graph with edge $j\to i$ if and only if $h_{j\to i}$ is non zero.
 The corresponding adjacency matrix is denoted $R=(\textbf{1}_{\int h_{j\to i}\neq 0})$.